adilsalim1/adilsalim1.github.io/_posts/2024-11-11-Headless-CTF.md

 I’m excited to share my latest blog post that I’ve published on Medium.
 If you’re interested in [Reading my blog](https://medium.com/@xUr00U/headless-hackthebox-machine-walkthrough-cf8f7d25d9d6), here’s a brief overview:

-## Blog Title: “Docker Container Breakout Part-1"
+## Blog Title: “Headless-HackTheBox Machine Walkthrough"

 This post provides a walkthrough of the Headless machine on Hack The Box CTF.
 Follow the detailed steps to exploit vulnerabilities and achieve root access in this challenge.